Ambeteco/faster-os/README.md

 ---

-At ABTco, we use Faster OS in our own projects:
+Faster OS is used in:

-- **MyQuickMac Neo** - A revolutionary program for AI-powered care of your Mac - [www.myquickmac.com](https://www.myquickmac.com)
+- **MyQuickMac Neo** - A revolutionary program for AI-powered care of your Mac - [www.ambeteco.com/MyQuickMac-Neo](https://www.ambeteco.com/MyQuickMac-Neo/)

-- **MyQuickMac Lite** - An innovative program for AI file management - [www.myquickmac.com/lite](https://www.myquickmac.com/lite)
+- **MyQuickMac Lite** - An innovative program for AI file management - [www.ambeteco.com/MyQuickMac-Lite](https://www.ambeteco.com/MyQuickMac-Lite/)

-- **4-Organizer** - A powerful program to automatically unclutter your Windows PC, powered by AI - [www.4organizer.com](http://www.4organizer.com)
+- **4-Organizer Ultra** - A powerful program to automatically unclutter your Windows PC, powered by AI - [www.ambeteco.com/4-Organizer-Ultra](https://www.ambeteco.com/4-Organizer-Ultra/)

+- **4-Organizer Nano** - Automatically tidies-up your PC and puts an end to the infinite chaos of files - [www.ambeteco.com/4-Organizer-Nano](https://www.ambeteco.com/4-Organizer-Nano/)

 - **Wiper AI**  - under development, available soon

-**It means that Faster OS is a stable, production-ready tool.**
+**Faster OS is a stable, production-ready tool.**

-In our case, just by changing `import os` to `import faster_os as os`, Faster OS brought **35-40% speed improvements** to our programs' inner processes.

 ---